The Croppy Boy

 With fiery glare and with fury hoarse,

-Instead of a blessing he breathed a curse:
+Instead of a blessing he breathed

 "Twas a good thought, boy, to come here and shrive,